I didn't get my first choice primary school...

 Around the country today parents and children will be finding out which primary school their four and five year olds will be starting at in September.

 Hopefully for most it will be a day of excitement and relief if they have been offered a place at their first choice, or even second choice, school.
-In fact around 90% of children were placed at their first preference school last year.

 However if you have missed out on the place you were hoping for, or in some cases, your child wasn't allocated a place at all, here are some things that you can do.